biicode/docs/biicode/configuration_files/policies.rst

 **Notes**:

 * **Priorities are ascending**.
 A policy rule with priority 2 will be applied before a policy rule with priority 0
-* branch.name, branch.user, block.user, block.name and tag are **internal variables** that will be evaluated by biicode
+* block.user, block.name and tag are **internal variables** that will be evaluated by biicode
 * tag can be compared against **STABLE**, **BETA**, **DEV** and **ALPHA** constants.
 The have a sorted relation so you can say tag >= DEV